 It is desirable for students to have, at the least, a good standard of General Mathematics in order satisfactorily to cope with some of the compulsory commerce courses.
-Students without mathematics, or students who feel that they may be weak in mathematics, should consult one of the Schools of the Faculty, or the Guidance Office, on this matter.
+Students who feel that they may be weak in mathematics should consult the Dean of the Faculty, or the Student Counselling Service, on this matter.